kichirouhoshino/BadlionClient-Flatpak/README.md

 ToDo:
 - Add Flathub Stuff (tho idk if I can put it in flathub.)
-- Run the app from the AppRun script instead of directly launching the chromium binary (It contains the app's EULA agreement dialog but has issues launching the binary itself)
+- Maybe use an Electron BaseApp instead of the included one?
+(This requires editing the AppRun script at build time to accommodate this)